 You can choose to add a new counter to invest in using the BCIP.

-You can choose to change the account where your money is deducted from to invest in the BCIP.
-This same account will be the one where your dividends are credited into as well.
+You can choose to change the account used to fund your investments into the BCIP.
+This same account will be the one where your dividends are credited as well.

-You will be able to change to any account you have with OCBC.
+You will be able to change to any account you have with OCBC, such as:

 How does the OCBC BCIP work?